An Anglican Boarding School

 - Books and classroom equipment though this will be much less than conventional schools require.

-There are several ways you can help bring this vision to life.
+You can help bring this vision to life.

 Make a Financial Contribution